Showrin/nextjs-tailwind-storybook-with-ci-cd/README.md

 ## Change Eslint Config

 We can use `.eslintrc.json` file in order to add or remove any eslint rule.
 For more details, you can read [**ESLint Configuration Files Doc**](https://eslint.org/docs/latest/use/configure/configuration-files).

+## Change Eslint Config

+`.prettierrc.json` file is there to change prettier config of the app.
+We've added some configs in this file.
+To remove or add any config, you can go through [**Prettier Configuration File Doc**](https://prettier.io/docs/en/configuration.html).